 A survey of railroad workers from the 1980s found:

 The exposure of the older active workers was short in duration.
-The median was three years, the range six months – 5 years.
+The median was three years, the range six months to five years.

 Radioactive Materials in Cargo